 Kids are authentic.
 There are no facades, no false pretences.
-They are kids; playing, learning, and often putting their foot in mouth – both literally and figuratively, actually.
+They are kids; playing, learning, and often putting their foot in mouth.
 They laugh loud and uncontrollably.
 They cry when necessary, and sometimes when it’s not.
 They are true to their emotions and honest in their interactions with other people.

 As their mother, I want to encourage and honour their true identities, but, that doesn’t mean I will allow my daughter to say hurtful things to another child, or adult, because her spunk can be challenging to reign in.
 Nor, will I let my son’s confidence cross the line into arrogance just because he might be acting in a manner true to how he feels in that moment.

-It seems the older we get, the better we are at masking our intentions and playing to our audience, making it difficult for people to see who we really are.
-On the other hand, sometimes people can be too quick to excuse mean behaviour, claiming, as a child might, that they didn’t do anything wrong: ’That’s just me.
+It seems the older we get, the better we become at masking our intentions and playing to our audience, making it difficult for people to see who we really are.
+I’ve also noticed lately that some people are too quick to excuse mean behaviour, claiming they didn’t do anything wrong: ’That’s just me.
 Take it or leave it.’